 Besides containing the letters FEB (which is an anagram of EFB, the initials for Ein feste Burg), this unusually placed square directly overlays on the following page the very same staves suspected of harboring Elgar's musical Polybius square cipher.

 The configuration of the Polybius square cipher key is hinted at by Elgar's use of six different names and titles which are each six letters in length.
 By stacking these names and titles, a 6 x 6 cipher table is created.
 It should be noted the German version of Elgar's first name (Eduard) is only half complete with the initials for Variation XIV.
 For this reasons the letters ARD are shown in italics.

-The next step was to map out the bass/melody note pairs in the first six bars of Enigma theme and compared them with the letter frequencies of Ein feste Burg (Table 4.3).
+The next step in the decryption process was to map out the bass/melody note pairs in the first six bars of Enigma Theme and compared them with the letter frequencies of Ein feste Burg (Table 4.3).
 For the purposes of identifying note pairings, each bass quarter note was treated as a half note.
-These base line extensions from the original quarter notes are justified based on the recapitulation of the opening six bars in measures 11 – 16 where they are played continuously as half notes (Figure 1).
+These base line extensions from the original quarter notes are suggested by the recapitulation of the opening six bars in measures 11 – 16 where they are played continuously as half notes.
 Bass notes not sounding continuously but implied by this analysis are shown in parentheses.
 In hindsight, Elgar’s decision to limit the majority of the bass notes to quarter notes in the opening six bars appears to be a means for obscuring the cipher.

 In measure one the plain text solution is gsus, a phonetic spelling for Jesus.
 This special friend according to Elgar’s Roman Catholic faith is undoubtedly the hidden friend enshrined in Variation XIII, a subject that is explored more fully here.
 Elgar's use of phonetic spellings, particularly for names, is established by his own personal correspondence.
 Specifically, he sometimes signed his letters phonetically as Edwd.